aczekajski/iitc-plugin-mininomaly/README.md

 If you're not familiar with the plugin, tinker with it first.
 Run short events in your browser with few measurements and short intervals and see how it works.
 Make a chat with just you and the tg bot to see if you can set it properly.
 In case of teams shards, you can set the `localStorage['DEBUG_visualizeOnDrawTools'] = '1';` to see the game visualisation in the IITC.

 Make a similiar configuration to the final one and run it a day or few days before the event day.
 You can set the telegram bot to send it already to the chat with real players, so they can see what to expect on the game day.

+Because of unexpected IITC errors that happen from time to time, it is advised to have the DevTools closed while running an event.

 #### How to create a telegram bot:
 1. Talk to the `@BotFather` bot on Telegram